SmallImprovements/react-redux-composable-list/README.md

 [TODO short description]

+[GIF]

 ## Demo

+You can checkout the live [demo](TODO link) that demonstrates several features of the library.

-After you have cloned the repository, you can [try the examples](https://github.com/rwieruch/react-redux-data-grid/tree/master/examples).
-Follow the introcutions in the example folders to set up the projects.
+In addition, you can checkout the [examples/](https://github.com/rwieruch/react-redux-data-grid/tree/master/examples) folder in the GitHub repository.
+In each of them you will find instructions to set up the each project.
+You can try them by cloning the whole library repository

 ## Why should you use it?